Elizabeth Avery Scott

 Peter … Chandra Kommalapati

-THE RATIONAL DRESS SOCIETY AND OTHER TALES (2017, Full-length Play)
+THE RATIONAL DRESS SOCIETY AND OTHER TALES (2017)

 The Rational Dress Society And Other Tales is the story of the Victorian corset and its unseemly demise.